Dubai Zoo: Animals

-Visitation and opening hours

-Dubai Zoo attracted annually a large number of visitors.
-In 2008 the number of visitors was 336,346.

-Opening hours during summer were 10 am to 6 pm, and 10 am to 5:30 pm during winter.

 Dubai Safari Park

 Dubai Municipality planned to build a new zoo since at least 2003 to replace the old zoo.
 Construction was to be completed by 2008 and the zoo would be sited variously at Mushrif Park or Dubailand at an estimated cost of US$55.6 million or AED 610 million.
 In February 2009, it was announced that the zoo project at Dubailand was on indefinite hold.

 On 11 February 2012 the municipality announced that it had commissioned a study to shift the two-hectare, government-run zoo from Jumeirah to new, world-class premises.
 Within two months a consultancy and action team had come up with the final concept, proposing a new location and required area, and recommending the allocation of space for each species according to international standards, said Hussain Lootah, the director general of the municipality.

 On 14 May 2012, it was announced by the Dubai Municipality that the animals from the overcrowded Dubai Zoo will be relocated to an open safari within the next two years.
 Officials said they will redevelop 400 ha of land in Al Warqa'a for the safari project, at a cost of Dh150 million.
 The safari houses the existing zoo animals and also accommodates new ones.
 "The zoo is one of the issues and has been the big talk for many years" said Mr Hussain Lootah, the municipality's director general.

 On 23 April 2013, Hussain Nassir Lootah, Director General of Dubai Municipality said that the first phase of the Dubai Safari has completed and the construction of the project will be completed by end of 2014.

 The ambitious Dubai Safari park was developed on land that has been previously a landfill.
 Excavation work started in September 2012.
 Dubai Safari Park is spread across 120 hectares of land and include a zoo, safari and butterfly park, botanical garden, resort, and golf course, in addition to educational and veterinary facilities.
 It features more than 1,000 animals and birds.

 The safari is divided into African, Asian and Arabian villages, with each village accommodating animals from those respective regions.
 As of 5 November 2017, the old zoo has been closed down.

 The Dubai safari Park was opened on 12 December 2017 to the general public.